Leocaruso515/Final-Project/README.md

 # Store Profit Calculator

-The **Clothing Store Profit Calculator** is a Python-based application designed to help store owners analyze their business profitability.
-This tool calculates key financial metrics such as profit margins, break-even points, tax adjustments, retail pricing, and sales trends.
-By inputting basic business parameters, users can quickly determine how different factors affect their store’s profitability and revenue.
+The **Clothing Store Profit Calculator** is a Python application that aims to assist store owners in analyzing the profitability of their business.
+It computes important financial figures like profit margins, break-even points, tax adjustments, retail prices, and sales trends.
+With the input of fundamental business parameters, users can immediately see how various factors influence their store's profitability and revenue.

-This project was designed to be both user-friendly and functional, incorporating several financial functions that provide meaningful insights for business decision-making.
-Additionally, the program is interactive, requiring users to input various numerical values for calculations.
+This project was made to be interactive along with being functional, with various financial functions that give insightful data for business decision-making.
+Also, the program is interactive and asks for various numerical values to be inputted to be calculated.

 ## Project Files